-This section gives a brief introduction to important global settings of your GEWA G5 Module.
+This section gives a brief introduction to important global settings of your GEWA G3 Module.

-6.1 WELCOME-WIZARD / START-ASSISTANT
+WELCOME WIZARD / START-ASSISTANT 6.1

-At the first start - and after every factory reset - you are offered a configuration help.
-So you can quickly and easily set your G5 module in the basics.
+At the first start - and after every factory reset - you are offered configuration help so you can quickly and easily set your G3 module to the basics.
 Of course you can quit the process by pressing [F3] [CANCEL] and set it manually.

-For manual setting read the following chapters!
+For manual setting, read the following chapters!